vknowable/namada-campfire/README.md

 ```

 ### Starting the chain
+You can launch the chain by running the script `scripts/relaunch.sh`, or by following these steps:

 1. Before starting, check the docker compose file `docker/compose/docker-compose-local-namada.yml` and make sure the paths for each volume point to a sensible location on your server.
 (Change them if needed).
 2. Start the chain using the compose file and the env file you created in the previous section:
 ```